mhatzl/mantra-wiki/5-Requirements/5-REQ-testcov.md

 the line spans of linked traces with the covered lines of the test.
 For this to work, the filepaths of traces and coverage data must use the same relative path origin.
 Storing filepaths as absolute paths would prevent the database or reports from being portable.

+The line numbers for coverage data must start at one for the first line to match with line numbers of traces.

 **Note:** Preferably, the code coverage data should be linked per test case to get the most accurate requirement coverage, but not all test tools and formats support this fine grain coverage control.